18 DIY Front Yard Curb Appeal Tips for an Enviable Lawn

 Then, you’ll need to give your lawn a haircut with the right mowing technique.

 “Never mow in a square,” advises Sojka.
-“You want to mow in straight lines, diagonal lines—you want the lines to show.”
-This will give your lawn a well-manicured look that looks professionally landscaped.
+“You want to mow in straight lines, diagonal lines — you want the lines to show.”
+This will make your lawn look well-manicured and professionally landscaped.

 Try this easy diagonal design for an attractive, classic look that boosts your front yard’s curb appeal.